 Appropriate scale of such projects and proper scientific design are critical.
 Without proper constraints, these strategies may have unanticipated or negative side effects on other species within the ecosystem.
-The Scientific Group felt that the criteria for use of these strategies must be screened, involving the oversight of a technical committee.
+The Scientific Group felt that the criteria for use of these research strategies must be screened, involving TAC oversight.
 If an experimental program is conducted without proper design and monitoring, it may accomplish very little.
+The following areas of discussion are not to be considered inclusive of all possible research, but represent some areas that the Scientific Group considered as potentially useful.